-Emission factors for trace elements depend on similar parameters as the emission factors for gaseous pollutants.
-For the simpler methodology, where limited information is available, a mean emission factor can be used together with information on cement production in a given country or region without further specification on the type of industrial technology or the type and efficiency of control equipment.
-However, if information on the control equipment, etc. is available then this should be taken into account.
+For the simpler methodology, where limited information is available, a default emission factor can be used together with information on cement production in a given country or region without further specification on the type of industrial technology or the type and efficiency of control equipment.
+Default emission factors for this purpose are provided in Section 8.1.